 Dawn is breaking in Kalaltu village, Ethiopia.
 In the distance many kilometers away down the valley of this mountainous area, you can hear a call to worship from loudspeakers emanating from the top of an Ethiopian Orthodox Church steeple in Dilla.
 Roosters are crowing and there is a scent of eucalyptus wood smoke as the townspeople awaken and begin to make breakfast.
 As the men prepare to work the fields of their family farms, Zinabua Moroma and her sisters and mom get their water containers and begin the 5 kilometer roundtrip trek to fetch water.
 Two years ago World Vision capped a spring downhill from their mud walled straw roof home near the creek where they fetched contaminated water for 7 generations.
-The family was always ill from water born sicknesses until 2 years ago when Zinabua and her mom Birkinesh began filling their containers from the pristine spring that comes out of the mountain.
+The family was always ill from water born sicknesses until 2 years ago when Zinabua and her mom Birkinesh began filling their containers from the pristine spring that was capped by World Vision.

 Every Spring on a Sunday morning between worship services Faith church conducts a fundraising event to benefit the World Vision Abaya Ethiopia Area Development Program W.a.S.H.
 (Water, Sanitation, Health and Hygiene) projects and to raise awareness of challenges the world’s poorest of the poor to have access to clean potable water each day.
 We walk one mile to the Cabana Club South private swimming pool with empty water containers to fetch water.
 Participants arrive at the Cabana Club and fill their water containers.
 They quickly learn the hardship of what it is like to have to acquire their own water and the value of every single drop of clean water.

 All donations are directed to our partnership with the World Vision Abaya, Ethiopia Area Development Program, earmarked for clean water projects.